xbui1/FIT2099-OODI/Lectures/Week 10/LectureA.md

 - `initialiseWorld` in SWWorld
     - is 114 lines long
     - This is a long method
-    - Replace comment with method() call
+    - Replace comment with method() call, extract a method

+### Extract Method
+- Create a method, name it after the intention of the method
+- determine visability
+- Copy the extracted code from source method into new target method.

+### Refactoring initailiseWorld
+Extract method.
+And Refactor.
+And create a new function.